 The purpose of the essay requirement is to create an opportunity for us to experience you, learn more about your calling, and discern your understanding of and resonance with the goals and outcomes of the Certificate in Resilient Service.

-Resilience is comprised of three major streams of health: relationships with people and especially with peers; practices that support spiritual, physical, and mental health; and purpose that makes meaning of hardship.
+We believe resilience is comprised of three major streams: relationships with people and especially with peers; practices that support spiritual, physical, and mental health; and purpose that makes meaning of hardship.

 In response to your desire to strengthen your resilience, explore the intersection of who you are, the work you feel called to do, and why you feel the Certificate in Resilient Service would be a benefit to you and your work.
 What streams of resilience do you robustly have?
 What needs support?

-- Each essay must be typed, double-spaced, and 400-600 words in length (approximately 2 pages)
+- Your essay must be typed, double-spaced, and 400-600 words in length (approximately 2 pages)

-- Once complete, please ensure that your name is in the header of the document, save it as a .pdf file with the title “Your Name – Essay”, and submit it electronically to firstname.lastname@example.org
+- Once complete, please ensure that your name is in the header of the document, save it as a .pdf file with the title “Essay – Last Name, First Name”, and submit it electronically to firstname.lastname@example.org

 In 5-10 minutes, using a computer or phone camera, please: